saurabhdevops/k8-node/README.md

    * We are using [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/) as our CI/CD tool here.
    * You will need to install a `Gitlab CI Runner` with [Docker](https://docs.gitlab.com/runner/install/docker.html) or [K8](https://docs.gitlab.com/runner/install/kubernetes.html) executors.
    * You need to tag your runner with `DOCKER` tag or [add your custom tag] in the [Gitlab CI File](.gitlab-ci.yml)
+   * You can also use Jenkins for CI / CD by reusing the same concept(build steps in docker slave) with a combination of [jenkins](https://hub.docker.com/_/jenkins/), [jenkins docker slave](https://hub.docker.com/r/jenkinsci/slave/) & [pipeline plugin](https://jenkins.io/doc/book/pipeline/jenkinsfile/)

+### HA & Fault Tolerance:
+   * The k8s deployment is designed for high availability and fault tolerance.
+   * As you can see [here](okd-deployment.yml#L19), we have configured the k8 deployment to run 3 replicas of the application.
+We have made it configurable via [NO_OF_REPLICAS](okd-deployment.yml#L104).
+   * K8s ensure that there are always 3 healthy pods/containers running of the application.
+   * The [readinessProbe](okd-deployment.yml#L44) helps kubernetes identify the health by making http calls to `version` endpoint.
+If this endpoint fails to respond with `HTTP 2xx` response, kubernetes will automatically evict that pod and replace it with a new one.
+   * Even if you terminate one of the pods forcefully, k8 will create a fresh one and always maintain 3 read replicas.
+   * Typically in k8 cluster, k8 automatically assigns the pods to different underlying nodes in the cluster.
+This ensures that even if one of the nodes in cluster is terminated, the other 2 pods will keep serving the requests and k8 will try to self heal and provision the 3rd node again maintaining the defined cluster state of 3 replicas.
+   * If k8 is deployed onto AWS using 3 different availability zones, k8s can read the AWS metadata and allocate one pod on a node in each availability zone.
+This means that even if there is a complete outage on one of the AZs, the app will still be running.

+### Rolling upgrade
+   * With each change in the docker image, we are triggering a [rollout](.gitlab-ci.yml#L38).
+   * This will trigger a rolling deployment as per the parameters mentioned [here](okd-deployment.yml#L25).
+   * The k8s will deploy one instance of new version and wait for the `readinessProbe` to pass.
+Once it passes, ONLY then will it terminate one pod from old deployment.
+It will then start with the next and so on.
+   * We have also mentioned `terminationGracePeriodSeconds` so that if a pod is already serving a request, it has time to finish those before being terminated.
+   * This will result in zero-downtime rolling upgrades.